The Great Rock 'n' Roll Swindle (novel)

 The Great Rock 'n' Roll Swindle is a novel by Michael Moorcock published in 1980.

 Plot summary

-The Great Rock 'n' Roll Swindle is a novel in which Jerry Cornelius and the Sex Pistols bring anarchy to the UK.
+The Great Rock 'n' Roll Swindle is a novel in which Jerry Cornelius and the Sex Pistols cause anarchy in the U.K.

 Reception

 Greg Costikyan reviewed The Great Rock n Roll Swindle in Ares Magazine #12 and commented that "There are some amusing moments in Swindle [...] especially when Bakunin and the Ukrainian anarchist Makhno criticize the hedonistic decadence of what punkers claim is 'anarchy.'"